Catarina-Crespo/authorization-server-instructions/README.md

 # Authorization Server Instructions

-This README file specifies the instructions for using the oauth server.
+This README file specifies the instructions for using the OAuth server (deployed at https://oauth-server-zosn.onrender.com/)

 ## Step 1: Register the Client Application